What Are You Required to Disclose When You Sell Your Home?

 - Connecticut: Residential Property Condition Disclosure Report

-- Delaware: Seller’s Disclosure Of Real Property Condition Report
+- Delaware: Seller’s Disclosure of Real Property Condition Report

 - District of Columbia: Seller’s Property Condition Statement

-- Hawaii: Hawaii Seller’s Disclosure Statement; real estate agents cannot help
+- Hawaii: Hawaii Seller’s Disclosure Statement; real estate agents cannot help fill out the form

 - Idaho: Property Condition Disclosure Form